BAOELIETRAN/Orb_Controller/README.md

 ## Further Implementation:
 - Trying to collect and display live data.
-- Use AI to scan for the data and notify users about ping abnormalities.
+- Using AI to scan for the data and notify users about ping abnormalities.